openstack-ansible/openstack-ansible/README.md

 * [Ansible](http://ansible.github.com)
 * [python-netaddr](https://pypi.python.org/pypi/netaddr/)

-The simplest way to get started with Ansible is to install the prerequisites, grab the git repo and source the appropriate file to set your environment variables, no other installation is required:
+To get started with the development branch of Ansible, install the prerequisites, grab the git repo and source the appropriate file to set your environment variables, no other installation is required: